-The major part of respondents represents International relations officers from Erasmus+ Programme countries with more than 5 years of experience working with student mobility thus increasing the possibility that gathered data will be based on in-depth experience with student mobility and related processes and procedures.
-More than 60% of respondents confirm their university fully supports students with early information about ERASMUS+ mobility possibilities and receipt of clear and well-structured information about the required documents to be submitted after the mobility.
+The major part of respondents represent International relations officers from Erasmus+ Programme countries with more than 5 years of experience working with student mobility.
+This range of experience increases the possibility to gather data of in-depth experience with student mobility and related processes and procedures.
+More than 60% of respondents confirm their university fully supports students with early information about ERASMUS+ mobility possibilities and receipt of clear and well structured information about the required documents to be submitted after the mobility.
 More than 80% of university representatives strongly agree that ability to communicate in oral and written forms in both local and foreign languages, capacity to provide information on time, ability to present clear information and one's being respectful/tactful about cultural diversity are the most important communication skills for staff members.
-Almost 95% of respondents consider that well-structured and understandable information is the key concept for an outstanding university website.
-Nearly 73% of university staff strongly agree that taking responsibility for a mistake is very important aspect in their work performance, and almost 70% of respondents strongly agree that acting immediately when a guick decision is required is the second most important aspect.
-According to survey results, the moral support for students provided by the university staff should be given before and during the mobility period, whereas more than 60% agree the administrative support for students should be provided before mobility period.
+Almost 95% of respondents consider that well structured and understandable information is the key concept for an outstanding university website.
+Nearly 73% of university staff strongly agree that taking responsibility for a mistake is a very important aspect in their work performance, and almost 70% of respondents strongly agree that acting immediately when a quick decision is required is the second most important aspect.
+According to survey results, the moral support for students provided by the university staff should be given before and during the mobility period; whereas the administrative support should be given before the mobility period.
 The top 5 out of 17 listed competences the university staff consider the most relevant for staff members working with student mobility are the following: knowledgeable, supportive, problem-solver, accessible and organised.
 The top 3 out of 14 competences the respondents would like to develop and apply in daily work are: stress management, conflict management and digital skills.
-In total, 30 different competences have been suggested to the university HR to take into consideration for staff recruitment, however, top 5 selected competences include: communication skills, intercultural skills, flexibility, foreign language skills and knowledgeable regarding the mobility programmes and procedures.
+In total, 30 different competences have been suggested to the university HR to take into consideration for staff recruitment, however, top 5 selected competences include: communication skills, intercultural skills, flexibility, foreign language skills and being knowledgeable regarding the mobility programmes and procedures.
 More than 70% of respondents have taken part in training activities to develop professional competences and the major part has participated in the Erasmus+ STT.
-The same, more than 70% have confirmed their university is making efforts. to support professional development of staff members by offering different training courses, language courses, intercultural training, in-house training, informative meetings for staff members, Erasmus+ STT and courses to improve digital skills.
+The same, more than 70% have confirmed their university is making efforts to support professional development of staff members by offering different training courses, language courses, intercultural training, in-house training, informative meetings for staff members, Erasmus+ STT and courses to improve digital skills.